ccardea/osy-site/samkhya/effects.md

 There can be no production of the non-existent, like the horn of a man.

 The horn of a man here is used as an example of something that is absolutely non-existent.
 It does not exist at any time past, present, or future, because there is nothing in existence that is capable of producing it.
-This is in contrast to things which are absolutely existent, like space and time, and things that exist at some times but not at others, such as the myriad objects produced in a particular form that exist for a time and eventually pass out of existence in that particular form.
+This is in contrast to things which are absolutely existent, such as space and time, and things that exist at some times but not at others, such as the myriad objects produced in a particular form that exist for a time and eventually pass out of existence in that particular form.

 ### SPS 1.115
 - *Upadana* = the material out of which anything is made, the material cause